ErikDeSmedt/ark/docs/protocol/intro.md

-# The ark protocol
+# The Ark protocol

 The Ark protocol is a second layer on the bitcoin network.
-For clients the ark-protocol offers cheap on-boarding, low and predictable fees and fast transaction confirmation.
+It offers cheap on-boarding, low and predictable fees and fast transaction confirmation.
 The protocol works on bitcoin today and doesn't require any new op-codes or changes in consensus rules.